The Changes in Things

 “Simon!” she called as she passed through the doorway out of sight, and Jayne suddenly figured he maybe fathomed her meaning.
 Looked like it came down to a toss between letting River say it as twist-brained sisterly advice, or saying it himself.
 And when you put it like that, maybe lunch could wait a spell.

 “Hey doc!” he called, getting up.
 “Deng yi miao!”
 And a little unsteadily in the midst of the next tremor, he left the kitchen, following the Tams.

 River’s line about time is a quote from some famous physicist or philosopher or philosopher-physicist or something.
 It fit my needs.
-And then I had to throw in some (debatable) implication with her that this isn’t just Jayne/Simon, but River/Jayne/Simon, as I adore that threesome/triangle.
+And then I had to throw in some (debatable) implication with her that this isn’t just Jayne/Simon, but River/Jayne/Simon.